top of page

 Linguistic experts were consulted to ensure accurate text rendering, script recognition, and typographic details specific to right-to-left languages.

 4 total sessions were held, 2 in Arabic and 2 in Hebrew with native speakers/readers.
+Each session used a visual simulator of the software and held virtually.

 Usability Study Findings